tmewett/homestead/README.md

 directory.
 It also means you can cleanly remove any changes, without having to hunt down what has been added or changed.

+See `homestead --help` for usage info.

+Feedback welcome!

 ## Installation

 ### Manually